Caribbean monk seal: Extinction

 Through the first half of the 20th century, Caribbean monk seal sightings became much rarer.
 In 1908, a small group of seals was seen at the once bustling Tortugas Islands.
 Fishermen captured six seals in 1915, which were sent to Pensacola, Florida, and eventually released.
 A seal was killed near Key West, Florida in March 1922.
 There were sightings of Caribbean monk seals on the Texas coast in 1926 and 1932.
 The last seal recorded to be killed by humans was killed on the Pedro Cays in 1939.
 Two more seals were seen on Drunken Mans Cay, just south of Kingston, Jamaica, in November 1949.
-In 1952 the Caribbean monk seal was confirmed sighted for the last time at Serranilla Bank, Colombia.
+In 1952 the Caribbean monk seal was confirmed sighted for the last time at Serranilla Bank.

 The final extinction of the Caribbean monk seal was triggered by two main factors.
 The most visible factor contributing to the Caribbean monk seals' demise was the nonstop hunting and killing of the seals in the 18th and 19th centuries to obtain the oil held within their blubber.
 The insatiable demand for seal products in the Caribbean encouraged hunters to slaughter the Caribbean monk seals by the hundreds.
 The Caribbean monk seals' docile nature and lack of flight instinct in the presence of humans made them very easy to kill.
 The second factor was the overfishing of the reefs that sustained the Caribbean monk seal population.
 With no fish or mollusks to feed on, the seals that were not killed by hunters for oil died of starvation.
 Surprisingly few conservation measures were taken towards attempting to save the Caribbean monk seal; by the time it was placed on the endangered species list in 1967, it was likely already extinct.

 Unconfirmed sightings of Caribbean monk seals by local fishermen and divers are relatively common in Haiti and Jamaica, but two recent scientific expeditions failed to find any sign of the species.
 It is possible the mammal is still extant, but some biologists strongly believe the sightings are of wandering hooded seals, which have been positively identified on Caribbean archipelagos such as Puerto Rico and the Virgin Islands.